Rethink-Rx

 Sickle Cell Anemia Causes

 The most common cause of sickle cell anemia is inheriting two copies of the sickle cell gene from both parents.
 This type of inheritance is called autosomal recessive inheritance and occurs when both parents have a defective copy of the gene located on chromosome 11.
-People who inherit one copy of the gene from only one parent generally do not develop sickle cell anemia, but they are carriers of the gene and can pass it on to their children.
+People who inherit one copy of the gene from only one parent generally do not develop sickle cell anemia, but they are carriers and can pass it on to their children.

 Symptoms of Sickle Cell Anemia